ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 ```

 You might have noticed a `border_` value in the bounds checks.
 The game arena
 can optionally include a border.
-If a border is included, the snake cannot make
+With the border included, the snake can't make
 contact with the border else the game is over.
 Hence why the `border_` variable
-is included in the bounds check logic.
+is part of the bounds check logic.

-### Tick Tick Tick...
+### The Game Tick

 This version of snake operates using game ticks.
 On a single game tick the snake
 will move and logic will execute to determine whether the player has won, lost,
-ate a target, etc. The only input that can be given to the `Tick()` method is a
+ate a target, etc. The `Tick()` method only accepts a `Direction` value
-`Direction` value indicating the direction the player commanded the snake.
+indicating the direction the player commanded the snake to move.

 ```cpp
 void SnakeGame::Tick(const Direction& new_direction) {